RussellMoore1987/recipe_app/README.md

 ```

 **Note: If things are not working quite right you may need to go into the react code and change the URL path for the requests.
 Change http://localhost/recipe_app/ to the appropriate path.**

+### Create Tables and Insert Records
+At this point you should be into the dev tool.
+From here you can use the various CRUD commands, as well as inserting records to get up and running with your installation.
+For more comprehensive tour scroll up to the installation video and tour section.